10:00-10:30 | Welcome

 Open to: Academics & researchers, Admin.
 Staff, External Stakeholders, General public, PhD Students, Students, Teachers

 The Arqus Annual Conference 2025 aims to bring together leaders, academics, students and stakeholders from across the Arqus European University Alliance to reflect on the evolving landscape of European Higher Education.
-The theme, “European Universities at the crossroads,” will serve as a framework to discuss the future of the Arqus Alliance and of the European Universities Initiative as a whole, focusing on the future of higher education, the innovation brought by the Alliance(s), the strengthening and resilience achieved through cooperation between higher education institutions and the key role of these alliances in achieving a sustainable and inclusive European Higher Education Area.
+The theme, “European Universities at the crossroads,” will serve as a framework to discuss the future of the Arqus Alliance and of the European Universities Initiative as a whole, focusing on the future of higher education, the innovation brought by the Alliance(s), the strengthening and resilience achieved through cooperation between higher education institutions and the key role of these alliances to attain a sustainable and inclusive European Higher Education Area.

 Expected Outcomes: